-A commuter train has crashed into a rail station in the US city of Hoboken in New Jersey state, killing at least one person and injuring more than 100 others.
+A commuter train has crashed into a rail station in the US city of Hoboken in New Jersey state, killing at least one person and injuring dozens of others.

 TV footage and images posted on social media on Thursday showed the damage to the railway carriage and extensive structural damage to the Hoboken station.

-NBC News New York earlier reported that three people had been killed, but later downgraded it to one.
-At least 114 people were reported to be hurt, according to New Jersey governor Chris Christie.
+NBC News New York earlier reported that three people killed, but later downgraded it to one.
+At least 75 others were also reported hurt.

 Nancy Bido, a passenger on the train, told WNBC-TV in New York that the train did not slow down as it pulled into the station.